Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Shortcomings of existing metrics

 We illustrate this point empirically in Figure \ref{fig:ece-problems}.
 In this figure, we simulate data from a \texttt{Gaussian}, \texttt{Poisson}, \texttt{Negative Binomial}, and \texttt{Double Poisson} \citep{efron1986double} distribution, each with identical mean and variance.
 We then perfectly specify a probabilistic model for each dataset and compute the corresponding ECE.
 Even though each model is known a priori to be congruent (and thus calibrated), the ECE fails to recover this fact when the data / model are discrete.
 Reliance on uniformity of the PIT, which is not a necessary condition for calibration in the discrete case, causes the ECE to overestimate the true calibration error for the \texttt{Poisson}, \texttt{Negative Binomial}, and \texttt{Double Poisson} models (which clearly do not have uniform PITs).
 Meanwhile, the ECE is essentially zero for the perfectly calibrated \texttt{Gaussian} model.
 These results support our theoretical analysis identifying the ECE as an insufficient (and biased) measure when quantifying the calibration of a discrete regression model.

-\subsection{On the Limited Applicability of NLL for Point-Wise Analysis}
+\subsection{On the limited applicability of NLL for point-wise analysis}

 While the ECE is strictly defined in the aggregate sense, it is possible to evaluate the NLL at specific inputs (provided a label is available) to gain some understanding about point-wise probabilistic fit.
-In practice, however, we find that because NLL lacks context outside the specific point being evaluated, it is sensitive to outliers and produces a rather discontinuous loss surface.
-Additionally, since NLL has no fixed lower bound, it can be hard to interpret just how close to perfectly-fit a given predictive distribution is (\cite{blasiok2023unifying} discusses this in some detail).
+In practice, however, we find that because NLL lacks context outside the specific point being evaluated, it is sensitive to outliers and produces a rather jagged loss surface.
+Additionally, since NLL has no fixed lower bound, it can be hard to interpret just how close to perfectly-fit a given predictive distribution is (\citet{blasiok2023unifying} discusses this in some detail).
 These shortcomings do not extend to the CCE, as its kernelized computation incorporates similar inputs and outputs when assessing congruence and its minimum is 0.
 As an added bonus, the CCE can be computed on inputs that do not have a label (see Section \ref{exp:point-wise} for an explanation of how this works).

-To make a more concrete comparison between the NLL and CCE as tools for point-wise comparison, we assess the conditional distributions learned by the DDPN \citep{young2024flexible} trained on \texttt{AAF} in two ways: by computing the NLL for each test point, and by computing the CCE for each test point (using the validation split as $\mathcal{S}$).
+In the main body of the paper, to make a more concrete comparison between the NLL and CCE as tools for point-wise analysis, we assess the conditional distributions learned by a DDPN \citep{young2025ddpn} trained on \texttt{AAF} in two ways: by computing the NLL for each test point, and by computing the CCE for each test point (using the validation split as $\mathcal{S}$).
 We use t-SNE \citep{van2008visualizing} to project the embeddings of each input $\varphi(x_i)$ to two dimensions for easy visualization, and create a contour plots indicating NLL and CCE across the input space.
 To build intuition around the geometric structure of the input space, we also provide a plot showing the magnitude of the labels for each test input.
-Results are displayed in Figure \ref{fig:nll-vs-cce}.
+Results are displayed in Figure \ref{fig:nll-vs-cce}, and related discussion can be found in Section \ref{sec:robust}.

-\section{ADDITIONAL CASE STUDIES}
+\section{Additional case studies}

+In this section, we provide additional case studies (in the style of Section \ref{exp:point-wise}) showcasing how CCE can be used to diagnose specific input regions in which a model's probabilistic outputs are unreliable.